-B. SunCooler Bin Draining (Externally) 1.
-Turn OFF the power to the hot tub!
+B. SunCooler Bin Draining (Externally)

-- Locate the drain plug on the ABS pan of the hot tub.
-Figure 12.1f. - remove, Figure 12.1f.
+- 1. Turn OFF the power to the hot tub! - 2.
+Locate the drain plug on the ABS pan of the hot tub, Figure 12.1f. - Turn the thumb screw counterclockwise to remove, Figure 12.1f.
 Place the screw in a safe location to prevent from losing it.